-Liabilities recognized for estimated environmental costs were \$31.4 million and \$24.0 million at December 31, 2015 and 2016, respectively.
+Liabilities recognized for estimated environmental costs were \$24.0 million and \$19.3 million at December 31, 2016 and 2017, respectively.
 Environmental liabilities have been classified as current or noncurrent based on management's estimates regarding the timing of actual payments.
 We have insurance policies that provide coverage for remediation costs and liabilities arising from sudden and accidental releases of products applicable to all of our assets.
-Receivables from insurance carriers related to environmental matters were \$2.6 million and \$4.1 million at December 31, 2015 and 2016, respectively.
+Receivables from insurance carriers related to environmental matters were \$4.1 million and \$7.2 million at December 31, 2016 and 2017, respectively.

 Hazardous Substances and Wastes.
-In most instances, the environmental laws and regulations affecting our operations relate to the release of hazardous substances or solid wastes into water or soils, and include measures to control pollution of the environment.
+Our operations are subject to various laws and regulations that relate to the release of hazardous substances and solid wastes into water or soils.
 For instance, the Comprehensive Environmental Response, Compensation and Liability Act, as amended ("CERCLA"), also known as the Superfund law, and comparable state laws impose liability, without regard to fault or the legality of the original conduct, on certain classes of persons who are considered to be responsible for the release of a hazardous substance into the environment.